How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

 The DIAN allows you to register for the RUT virtually in most cases.
 Here is how it works:

-Step 1: Enter the Muisca portal
+Step 1: Go to the Muisca portal

 Go to muisca.dian.gov.co.
 If you have never had a RUT, look for the 'Inscripción RUT' option — not 'actualización'.
-If the system shows you a previously saved draft, you can resume from there.
+If the system shows a previously saved draft, you can resume from there.

-Step 2: Select Individual (Persona Natural)
+Step 2: Select 'Persona Natural'

 Step 3: Fill out Form 001